techspdf/calcu/README.md

 3. multi
 4. divs

-please enter any option which you want do do
+please enter any option which you want to do

 enter first number  :
 enter second number :